-- 1. Locknut
+- 1. Clutch lever free play

 - 2. Clutch lever free play adjusting bolt

-- 3. Clutch lever free play

 - 1. Loosen the locknut at the clutch lever.

-- 2. To increase the clutch lever free play, turn the adjusting bolt in direction (a), and to decrease it, turn the bolt in direction (b).
+- To increase the clutch lever free play, turn the adjusting bolt at the clutch lever in direction (a), and to decrease it, turn the bolt in direction (b).

+- 3. Tighten the locknut at the clutch lever.
+If the specified free play cannot be obtained, proceed with the following steps.

+- 4. Loosen the locknut at the clutch lever.

+- 5. Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable.

-- 3. Tighten the locknut.
+- 6. Loosen the locknut at the crankcase.